intel-analytics/BigDL-2.x/ppml/trusted-cluster-serving/scala/docker-graphene/README.md

 ```

 ### Prepare the keys
-The ppml in analytics zoo need secured keys to enable flink TLS, https and tlse enabled Redis, you need to prepare the secure keys and keystores. <br>
+The ppml in analytics zoo need secured keys to enable flink TLS, https and TLS enabled Redis, you need to prepare the secure keys and keystores. <br>
-This script is under /analytics-zoo/ppml: <br>
+This script is in /analytics-zoo/ppml/scripts: <br>
 ```bash
 ../../../scripts/generate-keys.sh
 ```

 ### Prepare the password
 You also need to store the password you used in previous step in a secured file: <br>
-This script is also under /analytics-zoo/ppml: <br>
+This script is also in /analytics-zoo/ppml/scripts: <br>
 ```bash
 ../../../scripts/generate-password.sh used_password_when_generate_keys
 ```

-### Run the PPML Docker image
+### Run the PPML as Docker container
 #### In local mode
-##### Start the container to run analytics zoo cluster serving in ppml.
+###### Start the container to run analytics zoo cluster serving in ppml.
 Before run the following command, please modify the pathes in the start-local-cluster-serving.sh file at first. <br>
 Then run the example with docker: <br>
 ```bash